Fully updated in January 2024

 Day 2: Soufrière

-I suggest staying there for at least two nights and using the village as a base for hikes to the surrounding natural attractions, like the Boiling lake and the Valley of Desolation, Freshwater and Boeri Lakes.
+I suggest staying there for at least two nights and using the village as a base for hikes to the surrounding natural attractions, like the unique Boiling Lake and the Valley of Desolation, the cute Titou Gorge, or the atmospheric Freshwater and Boeri Lakes.

 Day 5: Rosalie and the Southeast

 Next, you should make your way to the wild East Coast of the island, maybe stopping at the enchantingly beautiful Emerald Pool near Pont Cassé on the way.
 I found the tiny village of Rosalie on the southeastern coast to be the perfect base for exploring the surrounding area.

 Must visit attractions in the area are the impressive Victoria Falls, the cute Secret Beach near Riviere Cyrique, as well as Wavine Cyrique, a magnificent waterfall going straight into the ocean, which can only be reached by a very adventurous hike.

 During my time here, I stayed at the awesome 3 Rivers Eco Lodge, which is run by British expat Jem and his amazing staff.
 It’s a super friendly place and Jem is very knowledgeable about the surrounding area.
 Highly recommended!

 Make your way up the eastern coast of Dominica.
 I suggest making a stop at the Kalinago Barana Aute Open Air Museum in Crayfish River, where you can learn about the fascinating culture of the native Kalinago People.